Toggle: English / Spanish

 Mammography is also used to:

-Most abnormal findings on a screening mammogram turn out to be benign or nothing to worry about.
+Most abnormal findings on a screening mammogram turn out to be benign (not cancer) or nothing to worry about.
 New findings or changes must be further evaluated.

 A radiology doctor (radiologist) may see the following types of findings on a mammogram: